bareos/bareos/docs/manuals/en/new_main_reference/source/chapter09/dirdconf.rst

 :index:`[TAG=Resource->Counter] <pair: Resource; Counter>` :index:`[TAG=Counter Resource] <single: Counter Resource>`

-The Counter Resource defines a counter variable that can be accessed by variable expansion used for creating Volume labels with the **Label Format**:sup:`Dir`:sub:`Pool`\  directive.
+The Counter Resource defines a counter variable that can be accessed by variable expansion used for creating Volume labels with the :config:option:`dir/pool/LabelFormat`\  directive.

 \defDirective{Dir}{Counter}{Catalog}{}{}{%
    If this directive is  specified, the counter and its values will be saved in